amalgama-digital/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/ethereum-transaction-binary-format.md

 * If the `value` field is non-empty, the transaction is interpreted as a WAVES transfer.
 In this case the `data` field must be empty.
 * If the `data` field contains an invocations of the `transfer` method of the ERC20 smart contract and the `to` field contains the first 20 bytes of a custom token ID, the transaction is interpreted as a transfer of that token.

-   The first 20 bytes of the token ID uniquely define the token, since there are no tokens on the blockchain whose first 20 bytes if ID are the same.
+   The first 20 bytes of the token ID uniquely define the token, since there are no tokens on the blockchain whose first 20 bytes of ID are the same.

 * In other cases, the transaction is interpreted as an invocations of dApp script.
 The last argument of the callable function must be an array; it is treated as a list of payments attached to the call.